Last updated on November 23, 2025

 The main issue is the high cost of running a stall, which pushes up the prices.
 In past years, the biggest tourist traps were the grill stands offering different types of grilled meats and sausages.
 The tricky part was that the prices were listed per 100 grams, so you could end up paying a small fortune for a mediocre piece of meat.

 This year, things are looking slightly better.
 There are fewer of those overpriced grill stands, and I noticed a lot more dishes with clear pricing, which is definitely a move in the right direction.
-Even so, it’s always a good idea to check the prices carefully—especially at spots like the roasted pig stall—so you don’t end up with an unpleasant surprise.
+Even so, it’s always a good idea to check the prices carefully, so you don’t end up with an unpleasant surprise.

 But don’t let that put you off!
 If you know where to look, there are still plenty of gems.
 Here are my top picks for both Polish and international food options you shouldn’t miss at the Gdańsk Christmas market.